Spatentrider/inception4/README.md

-Infrastructure of services using Docker
+Infrastructure of services using Docker including NGINX, MariaDB and WordPress